odinuv/web/slides/database-design/slides.md

 <section markdown='1'>
 ## First Normal Form
-- This definition of table `relation` is not in 1st NF:
+- This definition of the table `relation` is not in 1st NF:
-    - undefined order of first name and last name,
+    - undefined order of the first name and last name,
-    - impossible to sort by last name or city,
+    - impossible to sort by the last name or city,
-    - impossible to **reliably** select only first name,
+    - impossible to **reliably** select only the first name,
-    - **atomicity** is required from **application point** of view.
+    - **atomicity** is required from the **application point** of view.
 </section>

 <section markdown='1'>